 2 rue Louis Boilly, Paris, 16th arrondissement

-If you love impressionist art, add the Musée Marmottan Monet to your list of places to spend some time in Paris.
+And why is this one of the best museums in Paris?
+If you love impressionist art, add the Musée Marmottan Monet to your list.
 Set in a lovely mansion the Marmottan Monet Museum has over 100 works by Claude Monet as well as an impressive selection of works by Degas, Delacroix, Pissarro and Renoir (to name a few).
-One of my biggest delights was the collection of works by Berthe Morisot, the little known female Impressionist painter.
+A huge delight is the collection of works by Berthe Morisot, the little known female Impressionist painter.
 This best Paris museum also holds fabulous special exhibitions.

 This Paris museum’s website: Musée Marmottan Monet